eeidson/ehe_utility/README.md

 **Arguments**:

 - `text` - string to underline
 - `border` - list containing characters to underline below and above (in that order)
 - `position` - Underline below, above, both, or neither
 - `newlines` - Add a newline below, above, both, or neither
+- `length` - Optional length of underline

 <a id="ehe_utility.make_ordinal"></a>

----

 #### make\_ordinal